zavaboy/challonge-wp/readme.txt

 * **Title** - The title of the widget, nothing special here.
 Defaults to 'Challonge'.
 * **Subdomain** - The subdomain to list your tournaments from.
 (Optional)
 * **Tournament Filter** - Only tournament names that match this filter will be listed.
 (Optional) This may be a simple wildcard filter, for example `My * Tournament` will match 'My Big Tournament' but not 'Your Big Tournament'.
 If you need a more robust filter, you may use Regular Expressions (PCRE) like so: `/My \d+(st|nd|rd|th) Tournament/i` will match 'My 3rd tournament' but not 'My Third Tournament'
+* **Status Filter** - Only list tournaments with the selected statuses, unless none are selected.
 * **Max tournaments listed** - The maximum number of tournaments that the widget will list.
 Defaults to 10.

 = Integrating Challonge.com Tournaments =